 This is the world divided into seven sections – each with approximately 1 billion people.
-That’s right, both the Americas AND Australia have just as much population as that red strip in South-East Asia or the orange bit in and around India.
+That’s right, both the Americas and Australia together have just as much population as that red strip in South-East Asia or the orange bit in and around India.
 But if you think this is a shock…

 This may surprise you

 Population on Earth is not distributed evenly, to put it mildly.
 India and South-East Asia are very densely populated, so more people live inside that circle than outside it.
 That’s also where most of the world’s population growth is happening.
 Also, it’s not just population that is divided unequally…